 Recycling – Climate Change Act (Northern Ireland) 2022 – Recycling & Net Zero Targets

 The Climate Change Act (Northern Ireland) 2022 came into effect on 6th of June 2022 and specifies the Waste Management sector as a priority area for the reduction of Greenhouse Gas emissions to contribute to NI’s Net Zero ambitions.
-The waste management sector is responsible for 4% of NI’s total emissions and includes a key aim of achieving 70% recycling by 2030.
+According to the 2023 Greenhouse Gas Inventory, the waste management sector is responsible for 4.2% of NI’s total emissions and includes a key aim of achieving 70% recycling by 2030.
 A definition of this target is required before progress can be made.

 Type of Change